This post may contain affiliate links. Please read our disclosure policy.

 • Beat the eggs one at a time, so they don’t become lumpy.

-• Layer 2 sheets of parchment paper for maximum coverage.
+• Layer 2 sheets of crinkled parchment paper for maximum coverage.

 • Check at the 40 minute mark, every oven is different.

-• Preheating your pan 30-45 minutes beforehand works wonders.
+• Preheating your pan 30-45 minutes beforehand works wonders in getting that deep caramel brown on your burnt Basque cheesecake.

 Burnt Basque Cheesecake